wilcoxen-courses/e150-dict/README.md

 up to translate a given string to its NATO equivalent and then print out the result.
 You could then call the function on `syr_str` and then `my_str` without having any duplicate code.

++ The `demo.py` file shows how to build a dictionary of dictionaries, which is more versatile than a list.
+However, that step is not required for this exercise.